 Non-Ablative Laser- A non-ablative laser works deep within the surface of the skin while leaving the outer layers untouched.
 As well as that, this laser stimulates collagen production in your body.
 Due to the laser’s ability to leave the surface of the skin untouched, the body recovers from the treatment quicker.
 Clients are able to benefit from almost no downtime from treatment.

-- A Halo Hybrid Fractional treats photoaging, or sun damage.
+- A Halo Fractional treats photoaging, or sun damage.

 - In addition, this laser treats minor texture and tone problems of the skin.

 As well as that, in National Laser Institute’s comprehensive bootcamp, you will be trained on the Profractional Laser.